imterah/nix-infra/README.md

 This server setup uses Docker, but not Docker Compose.
 Instead, we use NixOS built in OCI support, and `compose2nix` to help facilitate the setup of OCI containers.

-I don't want obscure software patches (even if reliable!) needed for Nix.
+I don't want obscure software patches (even if reliable!) needed because of Nix.
 I want the official distributions, which is why I'm not using Nixpkgs (ie. `services.immich.enable = true;`).

 ## Setup